openbaton/zabbix-plugin/README.md

 1) Make the consumers (NFVO, VNFM) indipendent to the monitoring system.
 2) The communication between the consumers and zabbix-plugin is JSON based, so the customers can be written in any languages.
-3) The values of the items are chached and updated periodically in order to avoid the zabbix server latency.
+3) The values of the items are cached and updated periodically in order to avoid the zabbix server latency.
 4) If your consumer is written in java, we provide a simple class MonitoringPluginCaller which handle the communication via RabbitMQ.

 ## Prerequisites